Joan Diamond

 Commercial fabrics, silk organza, netting, silk and cotton thread 48"W x 60"H

 This piece was inspired by a trip to Morocco, and my interpretation with their concept of "bare requirements" necessary to build community.
 The necessary five are community: fountain, oven, bath, madressa (school), and mosque.
 Using Bojagi renders finished seams on both back and front.
-These seams, with the shadows that they cast, blend into a kind of network.
+These seams cast a network of shadows.
 When the piece sways in a breeze the quivering roadmap pattern felt appropriate to convey a sense of shifting possibilities when visiting a city for the first time.

 Joan Diamond